 She returns from three months away on holiday in New Zealand visiting her parents, to find that village life has been turned upside down by a murder in local woodland.

-Feedback following the performances were positive.
+Feedback following the performances was positive.
 There were some funny moments at the start of the play and the cast worked incredibly well to bring the characters to life.

 Audiences seemed to enjoy it, discussing who they thought had committed the murder during the interval.
 I did not enjoy the play, in and of itself, but I did like pushing myself out of my comfort zone in terms of line-learning once again and the challenge of the emotions that Ann is put through when she returns home.